Agentredx1/block-chain-demo/README.md

 # Simple Block Chain created with Java

 ## Goal:
 further understanding of how a simple block chain functions and get better idea of it's possible applications.

-I'll be following a tutorial, and will include links to those below.
+I'll be following a tutorial pretty closely, and will include links to those below.
-I'll try and deviate and personalize it a bit, but the base will be very close to tutorial.
+I'll try and deviate and personalize it a bit, but it's really not doing much ¯\_(ツ)_/¯

-(Not going to overcomplicate things reinventing the basics/renaming variables)
+## Where I'm at:
+5/10/2024 - added all class files and Json output for three blocks, can mine, validate chain, pretty good!
+## To do:
+Add transactions?

 ## Idea:
 Multiple Block objects will be in array, they'll each contain a unique hash as well as the previous block's hash.